Genericity on curves and applications: pseudo-integrable billiards, Eaton lenses and gap distributions: Proof of the Oseledets genericity along curves

 \begin{lem}[Good sets for horocycle arcs] There exists $\lambda>0$ such that for every $\vep>0$, $\delta>0$ and $\sigma>0$ there exists $L_0\in\N$ such that for every natural $L\geq L_0$ there exists an open subset $E(\vep,\sigma,L)=E_{\mathcal{V}}(\vep,\sigma,L)\subset\mathcal{M}$ with $\mu(E(\vep,\sigma,L))>1-\delta$ such that for every $x\in E(\vep,\sigma,L)$, for every interval $[a,b]\ni 0$ of length $\sigma$ and every $v\in V(x)$ with $\|v\|=1$ there exists a Borel set $R(v)=R(\vep,L,x,v)\subset[a,b]$ with $Leb(R(v))>(1-\vep)\sigma$ such that for any $r_0\in R(v)$ and $r\in[r_0-\sigma e^{-2\lambda L},r_0+\sigma e^{-2\lambda L}]$ we have

 \end{lem}

-The proof of the lemma is based on the following two results established in \cite{Es-Ch}.
+Let us now state the two results established in \cite{Es-Ch} and which the proof of the lemma is based.
 Suppose that $\vartheta$ is an $SO(2,\R)$-bi-invariant probability measure on $SL_2(\R)$ which is compactly supported and absolutely continuous with respect to the Haar measure on $SL_2(\R)$.